HaukeBartsch/mb/readme.md

 This is the basic help page of the application (after calling ./mb)::

 	NAME:
-	   mb - MagickBox command shell for query, send, retrieve, and delete of data.
+	   mb - MagickBox command shell for query, send, retrieve, and deletion of data.

-	   Start by listing known MagickBox instances (queryMachines).
-Identify your machine and use selectMachine to specify it for all future commands.
-Also add your own identity using the sender command.
-These steps need to be done only once.
+	   Setup: Start by listing known MagickBox instances (queryMachines).
+Identify your machines and add them using 'activeMachines add'.
+They will be used for all future commands.

+	     Add your own identity using the setSender command.
+You can also add your projects name (see example below) to make it easier to identify your session later.

 	   Most calls return textual output in JSON format that can be processed by tools such as jq (http://stedolan.github.io/jq/).

 	   Regular expressions are used to identify individual sessions.
+They can be supplied as an additional argument to commands like list, log, push, pull, and remove.
-They are applied to all field values returned by the list command.
-If a session matches, the command will be applied to it (list, push, pull, remove).
+	   Only if a session matches, the command will be applied.

+	   If data is send (push) and there is more than 1 machine available that provide that type of processing one of them will be selected based on load.
+Commands such as 'list' will return the machine and port used for that session.

+	   Example:
+	     > mb setSender "hauke:testproject"
+	     > mb push data_01/
+	     > mb push data_02/
+	     > mb list hauke:testproject
+	     > mb pull hauke:testproject

 	USAGE:
 	   mb [global options] command [command options] [arguments...]